Why Indigenous Fashion Week Toronto is about so much more than the runways

 - Janelle Wawia makes catwalk debut at IFWTO

 Here, Paul shares the origin story behind the event, and how its vision for transforming the "mainstream fashion industry" fits into a wave of Indigenous Fashion Weeks emerging in Canada and around the world.

-Why did you want to bring an Indigenous Fashion Week to Toronto?
+Why did you want to launch an Indigenous Fashion Week in Toronto?

 Well, I've never really felt like there was a platform or a place that existed where I felt like I fit in.

 My work means something when I'm doing it with my peers who are like my sisters, family, close friends, family friends.